DHDaniel/PyAlgosim/README.md

 ## Methods

-### `account.buy_stock(ticker, quantity, price)`
+### `account.buy_stock(ticker, quantity)`

-Buys the specified stock, using the ticker, quantity, and the price, and stores it in the account.
-If the stock does not exists, or the account does not have enough funds to purchase it, it will return `-1`.
+Buys the specified stock, using the ticker and quantity and stores it in the account.
+If the stock does not exist, or the account does not have enough funds to purchase it, it will raise an error.

-_**Note**: the account does not check whether the price provided is the correct one - you must provide it yourself, using the variables offered in the `pysimcode.py` file._

-### `account.sell_stock(ticker, quantity, price)`
+### `account.sell_stock(ticker, quantity)`

 Sells the specified stock, and, if all the stock owned is sold, it removes the stock from the account.
-The function will return `-1` if the stock is not owned by the account, or if you are trying to sell more than what you own.
+The function will raise an error if the stock is not owned by the account, or if you are trying to sell more than what you own, and quit.
+The parameter quantity can be either a numeric value, like 100, or the string "all", indicating the program to sell all of the stock owned.

-_**Note**: the account does not check whether the price provided is the correct one - you must provide it yourself, using the variables offered in the `pysimcode.py` file._
+### `account.trailing_stop(ticker, quantity, points, percentage=False)`

+Begins a sell trailing stop order for the ticker provided and the quantity stated.
+The variable points indicates the tolerance of the order (how much you want to allow it to go down before selling), and percentage indicated whether points should be read as a percentage or as points.
+By default, it is set to False.
+If you attempt to sell more stock than what you own, an error will be raised and the program will quit.

+**_Note_**: if you place two trailing stop orders for the _same_ stock (e.g placing a trailing stop for 100 shares of AAPL and then placing the same order again), the quantity will be accumulated (e.g now the order will be for 200 shares of AAPL) and the points variable will be **replaced by the last value provided**.

-### `account.sell_all(latest_prices)`
+### `account.sell_all()`

 Sells all the stocks in the account.
-This function is always called at the end of the backtesting program in order to return the profit/loss made at the end of backtesting. `latest_prices` is a variable provided in the `pysim.py` program with all the last stock prices for each ticker.
+This function is always called at the end of the backtesting program in order to return the profit/loss made at the end of backtesting.

 ## Outcome